pawansiri/Student-Management-Sytem-ASP.NET-MVC/ReadMe.txt

-This project is a Student Management System develped using ASP.Net MVC.
+This project is a Student Management System developed using ASP.Net MVC.